 Q: How to fix an air compressor that won’t start?

 Ans: Your compressor not working due to a faulty check valve, pressure switch, or the motor pump itself.
 Replace the check valve, if there’s air in the tank and still air compressor won’t start.
 If there’s no air in the tank and still the pressure switch doesn’t start the pump motor then replace the compressor pressure switch.
 Finally, replace the pump motor itself, if the pressure switch is doing good but the motor is not starting up.

 Q: Why is my air compressor leaking air?

 Ans: Air compressor leaking problem is caused due to the check valves that failed to shut off completely.
-Leak in air compressor oil cap or fill tube, you should verify the piston seals and replace them.
-And finally, air leaking out from compressor hood caused by a faulty tank valve.
+Leak in the air compressor oil cap or fill tube, you should verify the piston seals and replace them.
+And finally, air leaked out from the compressor hood caused by a faulty tank valve.
 It mostly happens in small air compressors.

 Q: Why is my air compressor slow to build pressure?